HarryAllen1/igcse-physics-final/pages/index.md

 ## Background Information

 This project investigates the correlation between a galaxy's magnitude at varying wavelengths, and the redshift.
 A galaxy's magnitude is a measure of its brightness.
 However, a galaxy can emit more green light than, for example, red light.
-So, this means, since colour is determined by the frequency/wavelength of light waves (they are inversely proportional since the speed of light is constant at $3 * 10^{8} m/s$ and $v=f * \lambda$)
+So, this means, since colour is determined by the frequency/wavelength of light waves (they are inversely proportional since the speed of light is constant at $3*10^{8} m/s$ and $v=f*\lambda$), there are different magnitudes depending on their wavelength.

 ## Procedure

 I got the data from SDSS' data release 18.
-To get their data, I had to use their [SQL search tool](https://skyserver.sdss.org/dr18/SearchTools/sql)
+To get their data, I had to use their [SQL search tool](https://skyserver.sdss.org/dr18/SearchTools/sql) with the following query:

 <<< ../query.sql

+This query gets the top 5000 rows of data, but only gets the psfMag_u, psfMag_g, psfMag_r, psfMag_i, psfMag_z, and z columns.

 ## Data